mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 flow { println(it) }
 ```

 We're almost done.
-Now, we want to avoid passing a function to use flows.
+Now, we want to avoid passing a function to use our flow.
 So, it's time to lift the `flow` function to a proper type.
 As you can imagine, the type is the `Flow` type.
 We can define the `Flow` type as follows:

 ```kotlin
 interface Flow {